JanLahmann/Qoffee-Maker/README.md

 ## How to obtain your coffee of choice
-The following examples illustrate step-by-step how to use the standard gates to solve the Qoffee Puzzle.
 "Quantum Gates" are fundamental operations that applied to Qubits change their properties (state).
-The three most important ones are: NOT, CNOT and H with a short description [here](Gates.md).
+The three most important quantum gates are: NOT, CNOT and H with a short description [here](Gates.md).
 For more details see the [Operations glossary](https://quantum-computing.ibm.com/composer/docs/iqx/operations_glossary).

+The following examples illustrate step-by-step how to use these to solve the Qoffee Puzzle.

 ### I want something to drink, it doesn’t matter what

 Applying an H-Gate to all 3 Qubits brings the whole system into an equal superposition.
 Thus, the selection of your drink is entirely random.
 We hope you enjoy your quantum surprise :).
 You can find a prebuilt version of the circuit [here](https://quantum-computing.ibm.com/composer/files/new?initial=N4IgdghgtgpiBcICSACA7hMAXFBnA9rFgBYCWYA5ilvigCYBO5A1gDQqk534y5iCYBDigQsWGA3TERIViACOEXFAQgA8gAUAogDkAigEEAygFkUAJgB0ABgDcAHTDkAxgBsArnRgo78mC9IARgCMFs4%2B9mAOcgwwVHIA2gDMALoRTjFUTkmpDg7EKAlWOWD5CUHFpfFmqTIgnrjppAAOWKT4YCogAL5AA).

 <img src="Bilder/image.png" width="600">